VRSpeedruns/WorldRecords/README.md

 ## About

 This software will constantly check for new world records across all the games on [VRSpeed.run](https://vrspeed.run).
-When a new WR is detected, a release will be posted to this repository, which will then be accessed using the GitHub API in other projects.
+When a new WR is detected, a release will be posted to the [VRSRBot/LatestWorldRecords](https://github.com/VRSRBot/LatestWorldRecords) repository, which can then be accessed using the GitHub API in other projects.